 The first symptom of Stargardt disease that a person may notice is a problem with central vision.
 It may appear distorted or have dark areas.
 In general, peripheral vision is unaffected.

-Some people also have trouble seeing colors and adjusting from bright to dim areas may be slower than normal.
+Some people also have trouble seeing colors, and adjusting from bright to dim areas may be slower than usual.
 Stargardt disease usually progresses slowly, then speeds up and plateaus.
 Visual acuity may worsen until it reaches about 20/200.

 How Progressive is Vision Loss with Stargardt Disease?

 Depending on the state you live in (DMV state driving laws vary), customized bioptic telescope glasses may be approved for driving.
-These low vision optics enable you to read signs and see traffic lights in the distance.
-So getting a driver’s license and driving safely with Stargardt disease - even if you are legally blind - can be an option!
-We can help.
+These low-vision optics enable you to read signs and see traffic lights in the distance.
+So getting a driver's license and driving safely with Stargardt disease - even if you are legally blind - can be an option!

 Stargardt Disease and Driving